-Lesson: Prevention of Rusting Glencoe • Chemistry • Matter & Change • Chemistry • The Molecular Nature of Matter and Change • Eighth Edition • Introductory Chemistry Essentials • Sixth Edition • Glencoe Science • Chemistry • Matter and ChangeChemistry
+Lesson: Corrosion Glencoe • Chemistry • Matter & Change • Chemistry • The Molecular Nature of Matter and Change • Eighth Edition • Introductory Chemistry Essentials • Sixth Edition • Glencoe Science • Chemistry • Matter and ChangeChemistry

-In this lesson, we will learn how to describe methods for the prevention of rusting in iron and identify metals less susceptible to oxide formation.
+In this lesson, we will learn how to describe methods for the prevention of rusting of iron and identify metals less susceptible to oxide formation.

 Sample Question Videos